The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

 1 The iss claim is the issuer of the JWT.
-This needs to match the server side mp.jwt.verify.issuer. in order for the token to be accepted as valid.
+This must match the server side mp.jwt.verify.issuer for the token to be accepted as valid.

-2 The upn claim is defined by the MicroProfile JWT RBAC spec as preferred claim to use for the Principal seen via the container security APIs.
+2 The upn claim is defined by the MicroProfile JWT RBAC spec as the preferred claim to use for the Principal seen by the container security APIs.

 3 The group claim provides the groups and top-level roles associated with the JWT bearer.

 4 The birthday claim.
-It can be considered to be a sensitive claim, so you may want to consider encrypting the claims, see Generate JWT tokens with SmallRye JWT.
+It can be considered a sensitive claim, so consider encrypting the claims, as described in Generate JWT tokens with SmallRye JWT.

-Note for this code to work we need the content of the RSA private key that corresponds to the public key we have in the TokenSecuredResource application.
+Note that for this code to work, you need the content of the RSA private key corresponding to the public key you have in the TokenSecuredResource application.
 Take the following PEM content and place it into security-jwt-quickstart/src/test/resources/privateKey.pem:

 -----BEGIN PRIVATE KEY-----